 However, keep in mind that none of your coverages will apply for damages caused by excluded events, like floods, earthquakes, and some other natural disasters.
 Instead, you may purchase an optional stand-alone policy to protect your home, such as flood insurance.

 Homeowners insurance typically covers damages caused by:

 - Water, except floods

-Home insurance coverage for water damage typically varies depending on the cause.
-In many cases, damage that is sudden and accidental, such as a washing machine leak that ruins your flooring, may be covered.
+Beyond storm damage, home insurance typically covers water damage that is sudden and accidental, such as a washing machine leak that ruins your flooring.
 On the other hand, gradual damage, such as a leaking pipe that the homeowner failed to fix, typically is not covered.

 Wind damage may be caused by a variety of storms, such as tornados, hurricanes, tropical storms, thunderstorms, microbursts, and Nor’easters.
 These wind storms can remove the siding from your home, rip shingles off the roof, or blow the windows into the house.
-Your home may also suffer damage from hail, fallen trees, or wind-driven rain or snow.
-In many cases, standard home insurance policies cover wind damage insurance claims, though in some states, policies may have special higher deductibles for certain types of windstorms, such as hurricanes.
+In many cases, standard home insurance policies cover wind damage insurance claims, though in some states, policies may have special higher deductibles for certain types of wind damages, such as those caused by hurricanes.